Dividend Raised, Beat On FFO, Strong Growth From 5% Yielding REIT

 Occupancy is up slightly since last quarter (95.3% at September 30, 2017) and the base minimum rents are up 3.3% since last quarter and nicely year over year.
 The leasing spreads were solid at 11.2%, which reflects the growth in rent on new contracts compared to expiring contracts.

 The dividend increase might have been tied to wanting to reach a nice even 10% growth in dividends.
 Otherwise, I would think using that little bit of capital for more buybacks might be more effective.
-I won’t complain, this still works and given the prevalence of shorting mall REITs, having a smooth 10% increase might scare a few of the investors who wanted to short the stock.
+I won’t complain, this still works, and given the prevalence of shorting mall REITs, having a smooth 10% increase might scare a few of the investors who wanted to short the stock.

 FFO Reconciliation